maliMirkec/personal-website/site/articles/my-favorite-vs-code-settings.md

 - the depth of the indent of the current line, and
 - what is the current time.

-{% cldnryimg "vs-statusbar_prx3m1" "Screenshot of VS Code status bar."
-759 40 %}
+{% cldnryfetch "vs-statusbar_prx3m1" "Screenshot of VS Code status bar." false true "center" %}

 Note that not all information is visible in the screenshot.